dahlke/terrasnek/CONTRIBUTING.md

 make contributor_check
 ```

-Before merging to master and publishing a new version, update [`CHANGELOG.md`](./CHANGELOG.md),
+Before publishing a new version, update [`CHANGELOG.md`](./CHANGELOG.md),
 [`setup.py`](./setup.py) and [`docs/conf.py`](./docs/conf.py) for the new release
 version.
-Merge the changes to the master branch, then publish.
+Publish to PyPi, upload the code coverage results and tag a release in
+GitHub.

 ```bash
 make pip-package